metosin/muuntaja/README.md

 ;  :headers {"Content-Type" "application/json; charset=utf-8"}}
 ```

-**NOTE**: See [differences](https://github.com/metosin/muuntaja/wiki/Differences-to-existing-formatters) to ring-middleware-format & ring-json if you are migrating from those.
+There is a [Ring guide](https://github.com/metosin/muuntaja/wiki/With-Ring) in a wiki.
+See also [differences](https://github.com/metosin/muuntaja/wiki/Differences-to-existing-formatters) to ring-middleware-format & ring-json if you are migrating from those.

-See also the [Ring guide](https://github.com/metosin/muuntaja/wiki/With-Ring) from wiki.

 ## Interceptors